cb3rgl1ng/spectro-cloud/technical-writer/assignment.md

 ### `kubectl get pods`

-Start by listing pods in a specified namespace to see what is active or failing.
+`kubectl get pods`lists pods in a specified namespace to see what is active or failing.
+This is typically the first command you'll use when debugging a Kubernetes workload.

 **Command:**
 ```shell